SteelCompendium/data-gen/Rules/Draw Steel Bestiary.md

 - ✦ ≤11: 5 damage; slide 1
 - ★ 12–16: 9 damage; slide 3
 - ✸ 17: 12 damage; slide 5
-  **Effect**: A target restrained by a dwarf can be slid by this attack.
+Effect: A target restrained by a dwarf can be slid by this attack.
-  **3 Malice**: A target that is force moved adjacent to an ally with this ability is restrained (EoT).
+3 Malice: A target that is force moved adjacent to an ally with this ability is restrained (EoT).

 **Magnetomancy (Maneuver)**
 Keywords: Magic, Ranged
 Distance: Ranged 10
 Target: 1 creature or object

-  **Effect**: Vertical slide 5.
+Effect: Vertical slide 5.
 A target restrained by a dwarf can be slid by this ability.
-  **5 Malice**: This ability gains the Area keyword, its distance becomes 10 burst, and it now targets restrained creatures.
+5 Malice: This ability gains the Area keyword, its distance becomes 10 burst, and it now targets restrained creatures.

 **Your Weapon is Useless (Triggered Action)**
 Keywords: Magic
 Distance: Self or Ranged 10
 Target: Self or 1 ally
 Trigger: A creature makes a weapon attack against the target.

-  **Effect**: The target takes half damage from the attack.
+Effect: The target takes half damage from the attack.
 The attacker takes 5 damage.

 **End Effect**
 At the end of their turn, the marauder lord can take 5 damage to end one save-ends effect affecting them.
 This damage can’t be reduced in any way.